Listen to Audio

 Check Your Internet Speed

 First of all, you should check your internet speed without a VPN.
 If it’s slower than usual, it means your VPN isn’t actually the problem.
-If you don’t know how to check your internet speed, click here to do it right now.
+If you don’t know how to check your internet speed, click here or here to do it right now.

 Play Around With Your VPN Internet Protocol Settings